 VET courses can have dual accreditation.
-Assessment in VET courses is further explained on page 55.
+Assessment in VET courses is further explained in the section of this booklet titled Important notes relating to Assessment in VET Courses.

 Assessment of students studying Stage 6 Life Skills courses is against the achievement of outcomes identified through the individual transition process.